 Digital Media and Learning CoLab

-Working Futures™ has been working with Pink Parrot to research, design, develop and deliver high quality engaging digital learning content and experiences that target future skills.
+Working Futures™ has been working with Cybermedia to research, design, develop and deliver high quality engaging digital learning content and experiences that target future skills.

 Working Futures™ has been working with The Williams Institute for Ethics and Management (TWI) in the United States to promote professional ethics awareness across the Asia-Pacific region.
 Our aim is to provide access to research-based self-assessment tools and learning that will build greater capacity for ethical decision making in organisations.
 The initiative empowers moral judgment, positive action and personal responsibility by promoting a transformative approach to ethics in professions.